 While every Module contained these writing prompts, students were only required to complete 5 blog posts during the entire course.
 As such, they had lots of flexibility and autonomy to respond to the topics that were most interesting or engaging for them.
 Submission deadlines based on Module were set at 3 different points in the course, to ensure that students weren’t all submitting their work at the end of the term.

-Along with the selection of writing prompts, Dr. Prefontaine and I worked together to produce a clear set of Writing Guidelines, including the following:
+Along with the selection of writing prompts, Dr. Prefontaine (with support from an Instructional Designer) developed a clear set of Writing Guidelines, including the following:

 Evaluation criteria was made clear to students by providing them the Rubric that the instructor would be using to grade the blog posts, so they would have a good understanding in advance of how their work would be later assessed and graded.
 If you’d like to borrow it, the rubric has been shared here with a CC BY-NC-SA 4.0 licence; feel free to take it and adapt it to fit the needs of your own course!